 You don't require a referral to see a pelvic health physiotherapist or any general orthopaedic physiotherapist in Ontario.
 However, if you plan to use your extended health insurance for the session, it’s recommended you contact your insurance company to find out if you need a referral in order to receive reimbursement.
 If your insurance company requires a referral, this will need to be done by your physician often before your first physiotherapy assessment.

 11. How do I pay?
 Does extended health insurance cover pelvic health physiotherapy?

 Clients may pay by e-transfer or credit card at the end of each session (extended health insurance companies are not billed directly).
 Receipts will be provided for reimbursement for you to submit to your extended health insurance company or for tax purposes.

 If you have insurance coverage for physiotherapy services, you’re covered for pelvic health physiotherapy.
 However, if you plan to use your extended health insurance for the session, it’s recommended you contact your insurance company to find out if you need a referral in order to receive reimbursement and how much your particular benefits cover.

-Many insurance companies now have coverage for virtual physiotherapy appointments due to COVID-19 precautions, however you are encouraged to contact your company directly to check this as well.
+Many insurance companies have coverage for virtual physiotherapy appointments since COVID-19 started in March 2020, however you are encouraged to contact your company directly to check this as well.

 *Please note we are unable to bill OHIP, ODSP or disability,MVA (motor vehicle accident) or WSIB (workman’s compensation).*